 It’s also low in calories, sugar, and carbohydrates and high in vitamins and minerals.

-A dieter’s dream, romaine lettuce has about 8 calories and 1 to 2 grams of carbohydrates per cup.
+A dieter’s dream, romaine lettuce has about

 Although it’s low in fiber, it’s high in minerals, such as calcium, phosphorous, magnesium, and potassium.
 It’s naturally low in sodium.
 Plus, romaine lettuce is packed with vitamin C, vitamin K, and folate.
 It’s a good source of beta carotene, which converts into vitamin A in the body.